roberthusak/AskTheCode/README.md

 The user can then see all the inputs violating the assertion and replay the particular error trace to see how it happened.
 Due to the high complexity of the problem, it is not guaranteed to find the complete results every time.
 Nevertheless, even partial information can save the user a lot of time (by not having to manually inspect the call sites that are "safe").
+To grasp the basic principles and GUI of the tool, please see the latest [paper from InterAVT 2019](https://github.com/roberthusak/AskTheCode/blob/master/docs/InterAVT_2019_paper.pdf).

 ![Usage of AskTheCode inside Microsoft Visual Studio](https://github.com/roberthusak/AskTheCode/blob/master/docs/gui.png)